 Monitoring the number of individuals is by far the most popular strategy for investigating the environmental factors ruling the population dynamics and for measuring the efficacy of management actions targeting population recovery, control or eradication.
-Unfortunately, it is insufficient for the basic understanding of the demographic mechanisms and more specifically to assess the extend to which population growth rate is affected by changes in adult survival rather than to variations in reproductive parameters.
-Usual methods to inform survival and recruitment, e.g. capture-mark-recapture and game-hunting bag, rely on catching animals in a way or another, which suffers from three main drawbacks.
-First, the selectivity of the catching methods can lead to a biased representation of the underlying population structure.
-In practice, catching and releasing animals is also an invasive approach implying additional stress to the individuals.
-Furthermore releasing may simply be forbidden for invasive alien species.
+Monitoring number, is unfortunately inefficient for assessing the mechanisms underlying demographic processes and more specifically to assess the extent to which population growth rate is affected by changes in adult survival rather than for example variations in reproductive parameters.
+Usual methods to inform survival and recruitment, e.g. capture-mark-recapture and game-hunting bag, rely on catching animals which suffers from three main drawbacks.
+Firstly, the selectivity of the catching methods can lead to a biased representation of the underlying population structure.
+Secondly, catching and releasing animals is quite invasive generating stress and hence additional threat to often already endangered species.
+Thirdly, releasing may simply be impossible especially for invasive alien species representing a threat for native taxa.
 In many waterfowl species, a sexual dichromatism is observed in adults whereas immatures of both sexes display a cover-up plumage similar to adult females.
-From populations of Ruddy duck, a species displaying this pattern, this study introduces a non-invasive method based on count data to estimate the respective contribution of recruitment and adult survival on population growth rate.
-Relying on population models shows that performing count survey during the appropriate time window to differentiate both plumage types is sufficient to provide long-term time series of the two main demographic components of the population growth rate.
+Using the case of alien Ruddy duck populations of Western Europe (a species displaying this pattern), we introduces a non-invasive method based on count data that allow estimating the respective contribution of recruitment and adult survival to population growth rate.
+We exemplify how, based on counts survey, one can, by monitoring changes in apparent sex ratio (due to female like young males progressively acquiring adult male plumage) can be exploited to decompose population growth rate into adult survival and recruitment, greatly helping to understand the demographic impact of two different eradications strategies.

-Keywords: reproductive success - fecundity - productivity - age ratio - vital rate - duck - Oxyura jamaicensis
+Keywords: population dynamics - invasive species - survival - reproductive success - productivity – age-ratio - duck - Oxyura jamaicensis

 1 Introduction

 Assessing population growth rate is a key step towards a better understanding of factors underlying the dynamics of natural populations (e.g. Niel, 2005).
 It is also crucial for measuring the efficacy of management actions potentially undertaken to help population recovery, control, or eradication (Shea & NCEAS Working Group on Population Management, 1998).
-Among the approaches available to managers for reaching these goals, those relying on the monitoring of the number of individuals are by far the most popular (Rintala et al., 2022).
-In many instances, these methods even enable environmental factors underlying changes in population size to be investigated, and hence some mitigating actions to be implemented (Faillettaz et al., 2019).
+Among the approaches available to managers for reaching these goals, those relying on the monitoring of the number of individuals (counts) are by far the most popular (Rintala et al., 2022).
+In many instances, these methods enable investigating environmental factors underlying changes in population size, and hence help implementing mitigating actions (Faillettaz et al., 2019).
 Unfortunately, relying on the monitoring of numbers of individuals alone generally hinders basic understanding of the demographic mechanisms underlying changes in population growth rates.
-More specifically, based on counts only, it is nearly impossible to assess the extent to which population growth rate is affected by change in survival rather than to variations in reproductive parameters (Austin et al., 2000).
-To assess the relative sensitivity of population growth rate to factors affecting survival or reproductive parameters, demographers most often rely on the monitoring of individuals by capture-mark-recapture (Lebreton et al., 1992).
-In practice, however, one cannot always rely on the capture and release of individuals owing to the legal status of the species that precludes any additional disturbance, e.g. critically endangered species, or forbid the release of alive individuals, e.g. invasive species or pests.
-Furthermore, capture and handling may also be so stressful to individuals that their behaviour and/or the very parameters under study may be altered.
-Indeed, although highly efficient for assessing demographic parameters, capture-mark-recapture methods have potential drawbacks such as being invasive and hardly affordable when time and money are limiting.
-Genetic monitoring is a non-invasive alternative to capture-mark-recapture approaches based on physical captures, but it suffers from being costly and time-consuming, and requires quite rigorous sampling schemes in the field (Caniglia et al., 2011).
+More specifically, based on counts only, it is nearly impossible to assess the extent to which population growth rate is affected by change in survival rather than to variations in productivity (Austin et al., 2000).
+To assess the relative sensitivity of population growth rate to factors affecting survival or reproductive parameters, demographers most often rely on the monitoring of individuals by capture-mark-recapture (CMR, Lebreton et al., 1992).
+In practice, however, one cannot always rely on the capture and release of individuals owing to the legal status of the species that precludes any additional disturbance (critically endangered species) or forbid the release of alive individuals (invasive species or pests).
+Furthermore, although highly efficient for assessing demographic parameters, CMR methods suffer from potential drawbacks such as being invasive (and may affect behaviour and hence survival or breeding success) and hardly affordable when time and money are limiting.
+Genetic monitoring is a non-invasive alternative to capture-mark-recapture, but it suffers from being costly and requires large samples (Caniglia et al., 2011).